About LYH

 • Each year the Canberra and Queanbeyan Lions Clubs nominate 2 members to sit on the LYH Board.
 Those nominees elect an Executive comprising the Chairman, Secretary and Treasurer for the year.
 There usually around 20 members on the LYH Board.
 Responsibilities for managing aspects of LYH are allocated to Project Directors.

 • The Board meets at least 10 months of the year.
 The Executive meets most Fridays.
 A full time Farm Manager is employed by LYH and lives on site.
-A part time Office Manager is employed by LYH also.
+A full time Office Manager is employed by LYH also.

 Funding